ESM's chief says EU, IMF in no mood for a Greek debt haircut

 "There is no political mood in the EU or the IMF for a Greek debt haircut," ESM's managing director Klaus Regling was quoted as saying by the paper.

-Athens has relied on a 240 billion-euro (184.06 billion pound) EU/IMF financing package since the second half of 2010 to stay afloat.
+Athens has relied on a 240 billion-euro ($300 billion) EU/IMF financing package since the second half of 2010 to stay afloat.
 Bailout funding from its euro zone partners ends in December while IMF aid will run out in the first quarter of 2016.

 Further relief on Greece's debt, which is seen topping 177 percent of economic output this year, is likely to come in the form of stretched maturities and reduced interest rates, the country's finance minister told another newspaper, with Athens building its own funding buffer by tapping markets.